-Complete the Identification area.
+Indicate the Identification area.

-Complete the boxes (above right) to indicate the end of the association's fiscal period.
+Indicate the boxes (above right) to indicate the end of the association's fiscal period.

-Attach FINANCIAL STATEMENTS for the fiscal period covered by this return.
+Include FINANCIAL STATEMENTS for the fiscal period covered by this return.
 These should include a statement of revenue and expenditures for the fiscal period and a statement of assets and liabilities as of the end of the fiscal period.
-The statements should indicate the different sources of revenue in sufficient detail to show how funds were spent or invested.
+Statements should indicate the different sources of revenue in sufficient detail to show how funds were spent or used.

-Attach a list of the names, addresses, and occupations or lines of business of the association's current directors.
+Indicate a list of the names, addresses, and occupations or lines of business of the association's current directors.

-Attach a list of the names and the official positions of the people who are authorized to issue official receipts for the association.
+Indicate a list of the names and the official positions of the people who are authorized to issue official receipts for the association.

-Attach a note that fully explains what replacement procedure is followed in the event of lost or spoiled receipts.
+Indicate a note that fully explains what replacement procedure is followed in the event of lost or spoiled receipts.

-Within six months from the end of the fiscal period of the association, mail or deliver a completed return and all required documents to:
+Indicate six months from the end of the fiscal period of the association, mail or deliver a completed return and all required documents to: